cptactionhank/docker-atlassian-jira/README.md

 ## Important changes

+The Java Runtime Environment has been updated to use OpenJDK 8 and there has been some changes to the installation and home directory to better follow the [Filesystem Hierarchy Standard](http://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.txt).
+Thanks @frederickding for noticing and suggesting some changes.
+The environment variable values has been changed accordingly.

-The installation directory `/usr/local/atlassian/jira` is not mounted as a volume as standard anymore.
-Should you need to persist changes in this directory run the container with the additional argument `--volume /usr/local/atlassian/jira`.
+The installation directory `/opt/atlassian/jira` is not mounted as a volume as standard anymore.
+Should you need to persist changes in this directory run the container with the additional argument `--volume /opt/atlassian/jira`.

 ## I'm in the fast lane!
 Get me started